 Another popular female protagonist is Audrey from the Stalking Jack the Ripper series by Kerri Maniscalco.
 The first book in this series came out in 2016, a year before Daughter of the Pirate King.
 These three books are detective crime novels that follow Audrey, a forensic criminologist, to solve high-profile murders and mysteries.

 Audrey is super feminine and loves wearing dresses (the fabric, colors, hemline).
 But she also likes forensics and criminology.
-Other girls want to finish school and find a husband, but Audrey wants to go to the Academy of Forensic Medicine and Science.
+Other girls want to finish school and find a husband, but Audrey wants to attend the Academy of Forensic Medicine and Science.

-She lets her father dictate where she goes, what she does, who she sees, what she wears.
-She allows herself to be escorted with her love interest on almost all occasions as is proper for the reputation of her decency.
+She lets her father dictate where she goes, what she does, who she sees, and what she wears.
+She allows herself to be escorted by her love interest on almost all occasions, as is proper for the reputation of her decency.
 At the book’s climax, she is rewarded with an education from her father, who has spent the entire book trying to get her into a more appropriate occupation of her time.

 Author: Kerri Maniscalco